aluxian/Tweeather/README.md

 ### 1. *Sentiment140* scripts

-These scripts are used to train a naive Bayes sentiment analyser with the [Sentiment140][2] dataset.
+I used these scripts to train a naive Bayes sentiment analyser with the [Sentiment140][2] dataset.
 Nothing fancy here.
 The resulting model has an accuracy of 80%.

 #### Running